roc-11/pp4-jetset-journal/README.md

 - Optional: *edit your assigned cloud name to something more memorable*.
 - On your Cloudinary Dashboard, you can copy your **API Environment Variable**.
 - Be sure to remove the `CLOUDINARY_URL=` as part of the API **value**; this is the **key**.

+### Gmail API

+This project uses [Gmail](https://mail.google.com) to handle user email validation upon registration.

+Once you've created a Gmail (Google) account and logged-in, follow these series of steps to get your project connected.

+- Click on the **Account Settings** (cog icon) in the top-right corner of Gmail.
+- Click on the **Accounts and Import** tab.
+- Within the section called "Change account settings", click on the link for **Other Google Account settings**.
+- From this new page, select **Security** on the left.
+- Select **2-Step Verification** to turn it on. (verify your password and account)
+- Once verified, select **Turn On** for 2FA.
+- Navigate back to the **Security** page, and you'll see a new option called **App passwords**.
+- This might prompt you once again to confirm your password and account.
+- Select **Mail** for the app type.
+- Select **Other (Custom name)** for the device type.
+	- Any custom name, such as "Django" or football-crazy-pp5
+- You'll be provided with a 16-character password (API key).
+	- Save this somewhere locally, as you cannot access this key again later!
+	- `EMAIL_HOST_PASS` = user's 16-character API key
+	- `EMAIL_HOST_USER` = user's own personal Gmail email address

 ### Heroku Deployment